aiblocks/aiblocks-core/docs/software/admin.md

 * has enough redundancy to handle arbitrary node failures
 * maintains good quorum intersection

-Since crafting a good quorum set is a difficult thing to do, stellar core *automatically* generates a quorum set for you based on structured information you provide in your config file.
-You choose the validators you want to trust; stellar core configures them into an optimal quorum set.
+Since crafting a good quorum set is a difficult thing to do, aiblocks core *automatically* generates a quorum set for you based on structured information you provide in your config file.
+You choose the validators you want to trust; aiblocks core configures them into an optimal quorum set.

-To generate a quorum set, stellar core:
+To generate a quorum set, aiblocks core:
 * Groups validators run by the same organization into a subquorum
 * Sets the threshold for each of those subquorums
 * Gives weights to those subquorums based on quality